tensorlayer/TensorLayerX/README.md

 # TensorLayerX

-Compare with [TensorLayer](https://github.com/tensorlayer/TensorLayer), TensorLayerX is a brand new seperated project for platform-agnostic propose, this project is designed for
+Compare with [TensorLayer](https://github.com/tensorlayer/TensorLayer), TensorLayerX （TLX) is a brand new seperated project for platform-agnostic purpose.

 # Examples